 We think you’ll agree, this dish makes a great addition to any meal.

-Written by Elizabeth Tate / Photography by Henry Gonzales / Food Styling by Laura McLeod Cole
+Written by Elizabeth Tate / Photography by Henry Gonzalez / Food Styling by Laura McLeod Cole

 Turnip Hash with Rosemary Bacon

 - 8 pieces thick cut bacon

 - 2 stems rosemary, leaves removed and chopped